NoResponseMate/PdfGenerationBundle/README.md

             - { name: 'sylius_pdf_generation.generator_provider', adapter: 'dompdf', context: 'invoice' }
 ```

-The `key` must match the adapter name.
+The `adapter` must match the adapter name.
 The optional `context` scopes the provider to a specific context; without it, the provider is used as the default for that adapter.

 ### Custom options processors